Absorption refrigerator: Principles

 The system thus silently provides for the mechanical circulation of the liquid without a usual pump.
 A third fluid, gaseous, is usually added to avoid pressure concerns when condensation occurs (see below).

 In comparison, a compressor based heat pump works by pumping refrigerant gas from an evaporator to a condenser.
 This reduces the pressure and boiling temperature in the evaporator and increases the pressure and condensing temperature in the condenser.
 Energy from an electric motor or internal combustion engine is required to operate the compressor pump.
 Compressing the refrigerant uses this energy to do work on the gas, increasing its temperature.
-The warm, high pressure gas then enters the condenser where it undergoes a phase change to a liquid, releasing heat to the condenser's surroundings.
-Warm liquid refrigerant moves from the high pressure condenser to the low pressure evaporator via an expansion valve, also known as a throttling valve or a Joule-Thompson valve.
-The expansion valve partially vaporizes the refrigerant cooling it via evaporative cooling and the resulting vapor is cooled via expansive cooling.
-(This is a combination of Joule-Thompson cooling and work done by the expanding gas, both at the expense of the internal energy of the gas) The cold, low pressure liquid refrigerant will now absorb heat from the evaporator's surroundings and vaporize.
-The resulting gas enters the compressor and the cycle begins again.
+The warm, high pressure gas then enters the condenser where it undergoes a phase change to a liquid and releases heat to the condenser's surroundings.
+Warm liquid refrigerant moves from the high pressure condenser to the low pressure evaporator via an expansion valve, also known as a throttling valve or a Joule-Thomson valve.
+The expansion valve partially vaporizes the refrigerant cooling it via evaporative cooling, and the resulting vapor is cooled via expansive cooling.
+This is a combination of Joule-Thomson cooling and work done by the expanding gas, both at the expense of the internal energy of the gas.
+The cold, low pressure liquid refrigerant will now absorb heat from the evaporator's surroundings and vaporize.
+The resulting gas enters the compressor, and the cycle begins again.